SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 <img src="{{ site.baseurl }}/images/2022-02-15-spirit-of-complicated-people-eastman-mit.jpg" width="400" height="380" alt="George Eastman relief @ MIT: Nose rubbed shiny for good luck on physics exams" title="George Eastman relief @ MIT: Nose rubbed shiny for good luck on physics exams" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 People apparently like to rub statues for good luck.

 At MIT, there's a relief of [George Eastman (think Eastman Kodak) where students about to enter a physics lecture hall used to rub the nose for good luck on exams](https://alum.mit.edu/slice/george-eastmans-nose-available-rubbing).
 (Rumor had it that there was also a relief of Ellen Swallow Richards, where the undergrads would rub her breasts for good luck; one hopes that particular instance has fallen by the wayside nowadays.)
-I never quite got the rubbing statues, but apparently it's a thing.
+I never quite got idea of rubbing statues, but apparently it's a thing.

 <a href="{{ site.baseurl }}/images/2022-02-15-spirit-of-complicated-people-nepomuk-being-touched.jpg"><img src="{{ site.baseurl }}/images/2022-02-15-spirit-of-complicated-people-nepomuk-being-touched-thumb.jpg" width="400" height="600" alt="Jan Nepomuk: touched by tourists" title="Jan Nepomuk: touched by tourists" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
-Apparently this whole horrific scene has become a tourist attraction.
+Also apparently, this whole horrific scene has somehow become a tourist attraction.
 Maybe that's good, rehabilitating ugly things in the past?
 Tour guides lead people to the bridge, which I admit is quite scenic and has quite a bit of nice artwork.
-Then they tell the tourists that touching St Jan or the Queen Sophia either brings good luck or ensures one will return to Prague.
-Also, people like dogs, so they pet the dog too, because apparently it's easier to reach the dog.
+Then they tell the tourists that touching St Jan or the Queen Sophia either brings good luck, or ensures one will return to Prague, or&hellip; _something_.

+Also, people like dogs, so they pet the dog too, because apparently it's easier to reach the dog than the saint or the queen.
 Shown here is a view of 2 tourists doing exactly that, with a view of the whole statue above the plaques.
 (Did you remember we've thus far only been talking about 2 minor plaques at the bottom, not the main statue?
 Surprise!)

 Ok, that's slightly amusing.
 People turn a martyrdom into a happy petition for good luck.
 I can work with that, though I was hoping for a simple story about petting dogs.

 But nothing is _ever_ allowed to be simple, it seems.

-## How long has that been going on?
+## How long has _that_ been going on?

 The statue was erected about 300 years after the martyrdom, so call it 1683 or so.
-For how much of the intervening 3+ centuries since then have people been rubbing saint, queen, and dog here hoping for good luck and return tickets?
+For how much of the intervening 3+ centuries since then until today have people been rubbing the saint, the queen, and the dog here, hoping for good luck and return tickets?

 <a href="{{ site.baseurl }}/images/2022-02-15-spirit-of-complicated-people-nepomuk-1860.jpg"><img src="{{ site.baseurl }}/images/2022-02-15-spirit-of-complicated-people-nepomuk-1860-thumb.jpg" width="400" height="499" alt="Jan Nepomuk: statue in 1860, untouched" title="Jan Nepomuk: statue in 1860, untouched" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 <a href="{{ site.baseurl }}/images/2022-02-15-spirit-of-complicated-people-nepomuk-1996.jpg"><img src="{{ site.baseurl }}/images/2022-02-15-spirit-of-complicated-people-nepomuk-1996-thumb.jpg" width="400" height="582" alt="Jan Nepomuk: statue in 1996, only saint touched" title="Jan Nepomuk: statue in 1996, only saint touched" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>